apitable/apitable/README.md

 Why you must know APITable for your next software?

-> APITable puts 1000 softwares in your own.
->
-> Embed APITable into your 1000 softwares.

 - As a Management Software
     - Flexible Project Management & Task/Issues Managements.